salsita/react-training/README.md

 The CRUD module takes care about automatic storing of entity `id`s.
 Since the `id`s won't be in the `usersReducer` anymore, we need to slightly update `UsersSelectors` and move them into `CrudSelectors`.

-* Create the following selectors that read the data from CRUD and Entity Repository modules
+* Create the following selectors that read the data from CRUD and Entities modules
   * `getUsersList`
   * `getUserDetail`

 ### UsersSelectors
 Location: `src/modules/users/users-selectors.js`

-* Update the `getUsers` selector (hint: use `CrudSelectors`)
+* Update the `getUsersList` selector (hint: use `CrudSelectors`)

 ### rootSaga
 Location: `src/modules/root/root-saga.js`